Texas Alliance for Patient Access is a statewide coalition of doctors, hospitals, clinics, nursing homes and physician liability insurers.

 3. Stabilize insurance markets.

 4. Stimulate competition by attracting new liability carriers to the state.

 5. Drive down liability premiums by reducing claims losses.

 Each of those promises and prophecies have come to pass; some even earlier than we had anticipated.

 Because of reforms doctors are flocking to Texas in record number, returning to the emergency rooms, taking complex cases and establishing practices in medically underserved areas of the state.
 This has allowed more patients to get the timely and specialized care they need closer to home.
 Since the passage of reforms, nursing homes have been able to find and afford liability coverage.
 Hospitals have re-invested their liability savings into new technology, patient care and patient safety and have increased charity care by more than $100 million dollars annually.

-TAPA is often asked to testify at legislative hearings and has filed twenty-seven “friend of the court” briefs protecting legislative intent of the 2003 reforms.
+TAPA is often asked to testify at legislative hearings and has filed forty-one “friend of the court” briefs protecting legislative intent of the 2003 reforms.

 In 2005, in an effort to avoid judicial guesswork, TAPA went to the extraordinary step of producing a 350-page law review article that was published by the Texas Tech School of Law.

 This “legislative intent roadmap” is intended as an objective research tool and serves as a guide for attorneys, as well as judges at all levels, to understand and properly apply the wide-ranging 2003 laws.